aitap/nodepool/README.md

 similar to R's built-in `parallel` clusters, except that it can dynamically grow and shrink.

+The pool is a TCP server to which clients and nodes can connect.
+Clients send computational tasks to the pool for the nodes to evaluate; the nodes send the results and the pool forwards them back to the clients.

+![Top to bottom, there are boxes labelled "client", a single box labelled "pool" and more boxes labelled "node".
+Arrows labelled "tasks" go from the "clients" to the "pool", then from the "pool" to the "nodes".](man/figures/architecture.svg)

 How can I use it?
 -----------------